Last updated: June 19th, 2019

 We take reasonable precautions to protect your personal information.
 For example, all personal information collected by us is transferred over https and all personal information stored by us or for us is kept on a server in a secure environment.
 Only employees, our partners and any sub-contractors who need the information to perform a specific service are granted access to the information.
 All of our employees that have access to personal information are bound by confidentiality obligations.
 Please keep in mind that the Internet is not a 100% secure medium for communication, and we cannot guarantee that your personal information will always remain private when using the Services.

-If you are a user or an End User or our services, and reside in the EU you are entitled by law as well as under the Privacy Shield principles (see below) to access, correct, amend, or delete personal information about you that we hold.
+If you are a user or an End User of our services, and reside in the EU you may be entitled by law as well as under the Privacy Shield principles (see below) to access, correct, amend, or delete personal information about you that we hold.
 A list of these rights is below.
+For specific things you can do to control how we use your information please see Section 9 below.

-In the event that we refuse a request under rights of access, we will provide the individual with a reason as to why.
-Individuals in the EU have the right to complain as outlined in Section 15 below.
+In the event that we refuse a request, we will provide the individual with a reason as to why.
+Individuals in the EU have the right to complain as outlined in Section 14 below.

 A list of your rights is below: